 1. Postpone your judgement.
 Don’t judge too soon about ideas, explore and discuss them

 2. Creative perception.
-Come up with all sorts of alternatives and skip first ideas, logic and realistic for a while.
+Come up with all sorts of alternatives and move on from what are the first, most logical and realistic ideas, for a while.

 3. Flexible association.
 Think about anything that is or might be linked to the subject.
 Think slow, use your time well.

 4. Enlarge your world.
 Stay open minded and get to know things that are around you.
 Stay curious, always ask: why?
-Use your imagination and don’t be shy about that.
+Use your imagination and don’t be shy about it.

 Use these 4 preconditions and become an expert in creative thinking.